Wes McCauley

 Wesley McCauley (born January 11, 1972) is a Canadian former professional ice hockey player and current National Hockey League (NHL) referee.
 He is the son of Irene and John McCauley, who was also an NHL referee.

 A defenceman during his playing career, McCauley became a referee after injury forced his retirement from playing in 1997.
 He refereed his first NHL regular season game in 2003 and became a full-time NHL referee in 2005.
-As of the start of the 2024–25 season, he has officiated 1,369 regular season games and 206 playoff games including nine Stanley Cup Finals appearances.
+As of the start of the 2024–25 season, he has officiated 1,369 regular season games and 206 playoff games including nine Stanley Cup Final appearances.
 He wears uniform number four.
-(Note: The NHLOA lists ten Stanley Cup Finals assignments, but he did not appear in the 2019 finals due to an injury sustained late in the previous round.)
+(Note: The NHLOA lists 10 Stanley Cup Final assignments, but he did not appear in the 2019 Final due to an injury sustained late in the previous round.)

 Early life and amateur career

 McCauley was born on January 11, 1972, in Georgetown, Ontario.
 His father was John McCauley, a former NHL referee and the NHL's Director of Officiating at the time of his death in June 1989.

 McCauley entered Michigan State University and played as a defenseman for the university's team, the Spartans.
 He spent four years playing alongside his best friend Bryan Smolinski and together they co-captained the team in their final year.
 McCauley won the inaugural Terry Flanagan Memorial Award at the end of his final season in 1993.